Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 - Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's attempts from beyond the arc.

-- Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Murray's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Heat are second in the NBA, allowing 109.8 points per game.
+- The Heat are the second-best defensive squad in the NBA, giving up 109.8 points per game.

-- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.
+- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per game.

-- Looking at assists, the Heat are ranked 14th in the NBA, allowing 25.6 per contest.
+- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.

-- In terms of 3-pointers, the Heat have conceded 13.1 makes per contest, 28th in the NBA.
+- The Heat are the 28th-ranked team in the league at allowing threes, conceding 13.1 made 3-pointers per contest.

 Jamal Murray vs. the Heat